 Cyberpunk 2077 Review

 Whether it’s day or night, even with the neon signs always glowing your path, Night City is filled with dread at every corner.
-I decided to ignore the game’s instructions and walked towards a building, where I could hear punk music and some thugs shouting at each other.
-It felt familiar like many open-world games, but there was something slightly different here.
+I ignored the game’s instructions and walked towards a building, where I could hear punk music and some thugs shouting at each other.
+It felt familiar like many open-world games, but something was slightly different here.
 Using my focus, I scanned and “breached” one of the cameras, and then “Pinged” it, identifying everyone near it.
-My screen began to highlight enemies talking and walking unaware of my presence, along with electronic devices near them.
+My screen highlighted enemies talking and walking, unaware of my presence, and electronic devices near them.
 I scanned one of the enemies and realized that my options were quite limited, and I did not have enough “RAM” to manipulate his cyberware to my advantage.
 Without raising any alarm, I decided to walk away.

 It was time to check back on those goons again.
 They were right where I had left them, but this time when I scanned, they had switched their places and were rather scattered.
 Before entering their location, I decided to look around a bit, and what do you know?!
 I found another gang ridiculing a poor citizen in a back alley.
 I decided to keep my chores quiet and avoid any rackets.
 With my smart sniper equipped, I “Breached” one of the goons, lowering his defenses this time.